 Sample Syllabus for Internships

-Indicate the way in which the professor and student will interact whether via face-to face traditional class meetings, email discussions, individually scheduled meetings, skype sessions, on-line course material etc.
+d.
+Course Format: Indicate the way in which the professor and student will interact during the internship, whether face-to face traditional class meetings, individually scheduled meetings, email discussions, skype sessions, phone calls, etc.

 Students who successfully complete an internship will be able to:

 - Apply knowledge gained in the classroom (or major) to real-world challenges in an internship environment.

 - Develop and enact a compelling professional vision that values diversity and inclusion in the workplace.